PL9627/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It represents a webpage's html elements as objects.
+It also allows us to manipulate and interact with the webpage's elements.
+It has a tree structure.

 2. What is an event?

+    All interactions by the consumer of a website is an event.

 3. What is an event listener?

+    It is a method that takes an event and a callback to execute the event.

 4. Why would we convert a NodeList into an Array?

+    A NodeList is a browser API that can not accessed with javascript methods.
+    Turning a NodeList into an array allows us to interact with its elements.

 5. What is a component?

+    It is the modern application development's building block.

 ### Git Set up